drakegawain/pomo-bot/README.md

 # pomo-bot
-A discord bot that provides pomodoro technique for study and work.
+A discord bot that provides pomodoro's technique for study and work.